kstenerud/concise-encoding/cte-specification.md

 #### Base-10 Notation

-The exponential portion of a base-10 number is denoted by the lowercase character `e` (see [letter case rules](#letter-case)), followed by the signed size of the exponent (using **OPTIONAL** `+` for positive and mandatory `-` for negative).
+The exponential portion of a base-10 number is denoted by the lowercase character `e` (see [letter case rules](#letter-case)), followed by the signed size of the exponent (using **OPTIONAL** `+` for positive, and mandatory `-` for negative).
 The exponential portion is a signed base-10 number representing the power-of-10 to multiply the significand by.
 Values **SHOULD** be normalized (only one digit to the left of the decimal point) when using exponential notation.

  * `6.411e+9` = 6411000000
  * `6.411e9` = 6411000000